 The two most definitive signs of depression are:

-- A depressed mood, which may manifest itself as overwhelming feelings of sadness, hopelessness, or despair, and is sometimes accompanied by crying spells.
+- A depressed mood may manifest as overwhelming feelings of sadness, hopelessness, or despair and is sometimes accompanied by crying spells.

 - Apathy towards daily activities that once used to bring enjoyment and satisfaction.

 In addition to these two hallmarks of depression, there are many other common symptoms, some of which are specific to certain types of depression or certain age groups:

 - Fatigue: Many depressed people have very low energy levels and feel as if they were “carrying a piano on their backs.”
 They are not refreshed by sleep and may feel continuously burned out, physically and mentally.
 Some will even move and speak more slowly than normal and tend to talk in monotones.

 - Changes in sleep patterns: This can go either way.
 Some depressed folks will struggle with insomnia, while others may sleep too much.
 Many patients find that they wake up during the night and are not able to get back to sleep.

 - Changes in appetite: This can lead to either weight gain or loss.
 Some depressed people overeat to find comfort, and others will shy away from food.

 - Morbid thoughts: Depression can be accompanied by obsessive thoughts about your own death, the death of others, or committing suicide.
 These thoughts are fueled by a consistently negative and hopeless view of life and the future.

 - Relational issues: Depressed people will often withdraw from others, especially family members and close friends.
 Spouses will often lose interest in intimate relations and/or spending quality time with their partner.